ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/data-processing/operations/automerge.md

-# Auto-merging chunks at operation output
+# Chunk auto-merge at operation output

 This section describes the process of merging chunks automatically at the operation output.
 We'll discuss the scope of this feature, its settings, and examples.